Skip to main content

 In 2001, Davis Hall was named after OSU's first African-American student, Nancy Randolph Davis.
 In 1999, Davis was honored with the OSU Distinguished Alumni Award.

-Drummond Hall
+Drummond Hall (now closed)

 Drummond Hall was built in 1966 and named after Fred "Gent" Drummond.
 Gent was a distinguished graduate of OSU, as he went on to be a leading businessman and rancher in Osage County.
 Throughout his life, Gent was president of OSU’s Alumni Association and charter member of the Board of Regents.
 He was inducted into the Oklahoma Hall of Fame in 2004, and named Oklahoma Cattleman of the Year in 2014.
 He and his wife, Janet, are the longest consecutive donors to the University.